jimi-the-creator/SpectacularTerminal/README.md

-Everything is in the python folders
+Everything is in the python-terminal